nhoizey/eleventy-plugin-pack11ty/README.md

 ### Options

-You can set some options for the plugin to activate and configure some [transforms](#transforms).
+You can set some options for the plugin to activate and configure some features, including [transforms](#transforms).

 Change the previous code to this and replace the `false` values as you wish: